ElpadoCan/SpotMAX/spotmax/docs/source/misc/contributing.rst

     .. note::

-        If you are planning to contribute to the GUI, make sure to run spotMAX at least once and let it install the required GUI libraries.
+        If you are planning to contribute to the GUI, make sure to run SpotMAX at least once and let it install the required GUI libraries.

 Develop your contribution